Apple Augmented Reality by Tutorials Book Details

 Format: PDF, EPUB, Source code

 Recently I bought a set of 5 books Advanced Swift Learn At Home Bundle By Ray Wenderlich, as you can see in the image above, which includes Apple Augmented Reality by Tutorials from Ray Wenderlich and now I want to transfer this bundle to you for $ 30, payment via Paypal.
-All books are the latest version that supports swift 5 and IOS 13, have PDF, EPUB file and full source code.
+All books are the latest version, have PDF, EPUB file and full source code.
 If any book have new version, i will get it for you.